Company News Products Projects Texts Museum Download Contact Map RSS Polski

 Consider the following image:

 Not only easier to understand, but looks better too.
+Moreover, the higher results stand out much more clearly now.

 Now, the macro to do that isn't very complicated.
 The usual approach would be to record a simple macro (that deletes one value, for instance), and work out how to loop through the different labels on a slide (and perhaps all slides in a presentation).
 But since Microsoft decided to drop macro recording in PowerPoint (WTF?), it's not that easy to come up with the code.
 So, here's the code, and the explanations follow.